HCDE 541: Introduction to PhD Studies in HCDE (Autumn 2024)

 • Peer comments on CVs

-• Attend at least three prelims on 15 November (or alternate dates)
+• Attend at least three prelims on 15 November or 22 November

 9 26 November